 1) Cut Out Quick ‘Energy’ Fixes – Cut out caffeine, nicotine, alcohol, sugary drinks and sugary snacks.
 Ironically, these are often the first things people reach for when they’re flagging, yet in reality they are probably the worst choice you can make.
 These ‘quick fixes’ will give a short-lived energy boost followed by a fairly dramatic energy crash leaving you feeling worse than when you started.
-Instead, choose foods made up from complex ingredients such as wholegrains, high quality proteins, fresh fruits and vegetables, nuts, seeds and oily fish, olive oil and avocados.
+Instead, choose meals cooked from scratch and made from complex ingredients such as wholegrains, high quality proteins, fresh vegetables, nuts, seeds and oily fish, olive oil and avocados.
 Read more here (https://www.nutriadvanced.co.uk/news/natural-support-for-blood-sugar-balance/ ) on how to eat to support energy levels.

-2) Think Magnesium – Low energy is a classic sign of magnesium deficiency.
+2) Think Magnesium – Low energy is a classic sign of low magnesium.
 Magnesium is found in every cell type in every organism and is involved in over 600 enzymatic reactions in the body including those involved in energy production.
 Magnesium is also important for a good night’s sleep, so if you’re struggling to get enough sleep and feeling tired as a result, magnesium may be of value here too.
 Sadly, the Western diet is typically low in this vital mineral.
-Try to consume more magnesium rich foods such as leafy greens, nuts, seeds, avocado and wholegrains.
-It may be difficult to get sufficient magnesium from your diet alone, so magnesium supplements in a glycine form are worth considering for optimal absorption.
+Aim to consume more magnesium-rich foods such as leafy greens, nuts, seeds, avocado and wholegrains.
+It may be difficult to get sufficient magnesium from your diet alone, so magnesium supplements in a glycinate form maybe a useful addition.

 5) Support Your Stress System – Low energy is one of the first signs of stress overload.
 The body struggles to meet the nutrient demands of the stress response, compromising energy production as a result.
 To keep your stress system in balance, ensure regular dietary intake of magnesium, B vitamins and vitamin C. Adaptogenic herbs such as Ashwagandha, Cordyceps sinensis, Rhodiola rosea and Asian ginseng may also help to support a calm and balanced stress response.

 This website and its content is copyright of Nutri Advanced ©.
 All rights reserved.
 See our terms & conditions for more detail.